tbreijak/jekyll-pithy/_posts/2016-02-24-Bewitching-New-Media.md

 >No good has come of it.
 (45)

-And later (and I realize this is a lot of quoting and a lot of reading that wasn’t assigned, but I think (maybe) that it’s important, and I promise that I’ll relate it to Chun eventually…
+And later (and I realize this is a lot of quoting and a lot of reading that wasn’t assigned, but I think [maybe] that it’s important), I promise that I’ll relate it to Chun eventually…

 >What is it?
 It’s *television*.
 It’s a program *on* television.
 A little span of time.
 How does it work?
 It’s a little span of time made friendly by repetition.
 In a way, it doesn’t exist at all.
 Just what does, then?
 A certain ability to transmit and receive and then to apply layers of affection and longing and doubt.
 Two abilities: to do a very complex kind of work, involving electrons, and then to cover the coldness of that with a hateful familiarity.
 Why hateful?
 Because it hasn’t anything to do with a human being as a human being is strong.
 It has to do with a human being as a human being is weak and willing to be fooled: the human being’s eagerness to perceive as warm something that is cold, for instance; his eagerness to be a part of what one cannot be a part of, to love what cannot be loved” (59-60).